Robert Sandifer

-Robert Sandifer (March 12, 1983 – September 1, 1994), also known as Yummy, was an African-American boy from Chicago, Illinois.
-His murder by fellow gang members in Chicago garnered national attention because of his age, resulting in his appearance on the cover of Time magazine in September 1994.
+Robert Sandifer (March 12, 1983 – September 1, 1994), also known as Yummy, was an American boy from Chicago, Illinois who was a member of the Chicago street gang the Black Disciples (BD).
+His murder at age 11 by fellow gang members in Chicago garnered national attention because of his age, resulting in his appearing on the cover of Time magazine in September 1994.
 His nickname originated from his love for cookies.
-Standing 4 ft 6 in (137 cm), Sandifer was a young member of the Chicago street gang the Black Disciples (BD).

-After committing murder, theft, and armed robbery, he was murdered by his own fellow gang members who feared Sandifer could become a “snitch” and expose their criminal activities to authorities if he were arrested.
+Sandifer had committed murder, theft, and armed robbery, but he was murdered by his own fellow gang members who feared he could become an informant and expose their criminal activities to authorities if he were arrested.
 Coverage of Sandifer's death and retrospectives on his short, violent life were widely published in the American media.
 Sandifer became a symbol of the gang problem in American inner cities, the failure of social safety nets, and the shortcomings of the juvenile justice system.

-Early life
+Early life, family and education

-Robert Sandifer was born in Chicago, Illinois, on March 12, 1983.
-Sandifer's mother, Lorina Sandifer, had over 30 arrests while prostituting, many of which were drug-related.
+Robert Sandifer was born in Chicago on March 12, 1983.
+Sandifer's mother, Lorina Sandifer, had over 41 arrests, many of which were relating to prostitution.
 Sandifer's father, Robert Akins, was absent throughout Sandifer's life due to incarceration for a felony gun charge.
 Sandifer was physically abused from the time he was an infant.

 Before he was three years old, Sandifer was already known to the Illinois Department of Children and Family Services (DCFS).
 Physical examinations showed that Sandifer was alleged to have had cigarette burns on his arms and neck as well as linear bruising consistent with physical beatings.
 Lorina initially blamed the abuse on Sandifer's father, although she later recanted.

-In 1987, Sandifer and his siblings were removed from his mother's home by DCFS and were sent to live with their grandmother in the Roseland neighborhood of Chicago.
-His grandmother's residence contained as many as 19 children on some occasions.
-By most accounts, his grandmother's home was not much better than Sandifer's previous home.
+In 1987, Sandifer and his siblings were removed from his mother's home by DCFS.
+The children were sent to live with their grandmother in Chicago's Roseland neighborhood.
+This residence contained as many as 19 children on some occasions.
+By most accounts, this grandmother's home was not much better than Sandifer's previous home.

-By the age of eight, Sandifer quit attending school and began to roam the streets stealing cars and breaking into houses.
-At the age of ten, Sandifer was arrested on charges of armed robbery.
-A psychological examiner at the time reported that "Robert is a child growing up without any encouragement and support," and that he "has a sense of failure that has infiltrated almost every aspect of his inner self."
+By age eight, Sandifer quit attending school and began to roam the streets, stealing cars and breaking into houses.
+At age ten, he was arrested on charges of armed robbery.
+A psychological examiner at the time reported that "Robert is a child growing up without any encouragement and support", and that he "has a sense of failure that has infiltrated almost every aspect of his inner self".

-In 1993, Sandifer and his siblings were removed from his grandmother's home and were sent to the Lawrence Hall DCFS shelter on Chicago's North Side, from which Sandifer ran away and never returned.
+In 1993, Sandifer and his siblings were removed from his grandmother's home and were sent to the Lawrence Hall DCFS shelter on Chicago's North Side.
+Sandifer ran away from the facility and never returned.
 From 1993 until his death, Sandifer's whereabouts and living arrangements remain unclear, although he continued to be arrested by the authorities.